koompi/koompi.org/content/basic/power management/power_management.en.md

 ---
 Power Management is a feature that turns off the power or switches system's components to a low-power state when inactive, which is located at the corner of the screen.

-You can run those services through Konsole also.
+You can also run those services through Konsole also.
 So, This is the guide for those commands.

 ---
 ---